 Sometimes the Invalid forward reference error may occur due to improper selection of a worksheet.
-If you somehow identify that this is the case for you, you can try the following process.
+If this is the case, the problem can be resolved as follows:

 - Copy the original sheet that you want to select.